Securities Litigation Partner - GuruFocus.com

 The court-appointed lead plaintiff is the investor with the largest financial interest in the relief sought by the class who is adequate and typical of class members who directs and oversees the litigation on behalf of the putative class.
 Any member of the putative class may move the Court to serve as lead plaintiff through counsel of their choice, or may choose to do nothing and remain an absent class member.
 Your ability to share in any recovery is not affected by the decision to serve as a lead plaintiff or not.

-Faruqi & Faruqi, LLP also encourages anyone with information regarding Polished's conduct to contact the firm, including whistleblowers, former employees, shareholders and others.
+Faruqi & Faruqi, LLP also encourages anyone with information regarding Torrid's conduct to contact the firm, including whistleblowers, former employees, shareholders and others.

 Attorney Advertising.
 The law firm responsible for this advertisement is Faruqi & Faruqi, LLP (www.faruqilaw.com).
 Prior results do not guarantee or predict a similar outcome with respect to any future matter.
 We welcome the opportunity to discuss your particular case.
 All communications will be treated in a confidential manner.